Echoece/Shaiya/ep5/item mall/readme.md

 2. search the dll as unicode text for yourusername1234 and yourpassword1234
 3. edit the username and password to match the account created with ncash.sql

-**revisions**
-* made the code smaller, more readable, and used different code for asm hooks
-* 16 character username and password with a more compatible connection string

 **contents**
 * ps_game reported not to have random disconnects with one hook for ncash.dll
 * ps_dbAgent for ep5 and usp_Save_User_BuyPointItems2 procedure that it needs